Do Silicone Rings Stretch?

 But Do They Stretch?

 Okay, the answer you came here for.
 In short, yes, they do.
-The longer version is they do a little bit but probably not as much as you might think.
+The longer version is that they do a little bit but probably not as much as you might think.
 We aren’t talking flubber here.
 Look, you don’t want silicone rings to stretch very much, so this news should come as a good thing to you.
+After all, if your ring stretches too much, it could fall off — and no one wants that!

 Beyond stretching, silicone rings can actually break.
 That might not sound like a perk, but it absolutely can be.
-If you work, for example, in the trades, you’re often better off going with a silicone ring.
+If you work, for example, in the trades, you’re often better off going with a silicone ring, as we mentioned earlier.
 Harder materials that aren’t meant to break can cause damage to your hand if you have an accident at work.
 A silicone ring, on the other hand, can snap away, preventing greater injury.
-As a bonus, silicone doesn’t conduct electricity, which is why it’s a popular choice for electricians who want to wear a ring on the job site.
+And, again, silicone doesn’t conduct electricity, which is why it’s a popular choice for electricians who want to wear a ring on the job site.

 If you’re in between sizes, sizing down will prevent your silicone ring from stretching too much and becoming loose.
 You can expect a tiny bit of stretch, so if your ring is a bit tight to begin with, don’t worry.
 If it’s anything beyond just a bit tight, though, size up.
+We also recommend sizing up if you wear a half size.
 As with all rings, make sure you double-check your ring size before purchasing.
-While not a particularly expensive option, why go through the hassle of returning it or having it fall off your finger?
+While not a particularly expensive option, why go through the hassle of returning it or having it fall off your finger because you bought the wrong size?